AI coding agents have outgrown the chat box.

 The app does not sprinkle raw endpoint strings across widgets.
 The UI asks the provider to perform product actions.
 The provider asks the repository to perform Jules actions.
 The repository asks the API client to perform HTTP actions.

-That layering is not academic cleanliness.
-It lets the product change without turning every button into a network integration.
+That layering is not academic tidiness.
+It keeps every button from becoming a network integration.

 Pattern 3: Model Agent Work as a Timeline, Not a Chat Log